 Two weeks is the perfect amount of time to spend in Malaysia, allowing you to explore the region's top wilderness venues and experience many of its cultural highlights.
 However, you can still enjoy Malaysia with far fewer days: five is long enough for a wildlife-rich rainforest experience, including time for relaxing on white sand beaches and snorkeling the Sulu Sea, while in a week to 10 days, you can dive deeper and experience multiple regions.

-Malaysia is a singularly beautiful country with a rich culture, unique history, and delicious cuisine.
-But regarding the weather, you can expect the same climate that defines most nations in Southeast Asia: hot, humid, and rainy throughout the year.
-Like those other countries, Malaysia has not four seasons but two (wet and dry), and any travel plans you make should consider this reality.
+In Malaysia, you can expect the same climate that defines most nations in Southeast Asia: hot, humid, and rainy throughout the year.
+Like those other countries, Malaysia has not four seasons, but two (wet and dry), and any travel plans you make should consider this reality.
 That said, no matter what time of year you visit, there are parts of the country to enjoy without fear of a rainout.

 May is an excellent month to head outdoors in eastern Malaysia, whether hiking through the jungles, climbing a mountain, or diving and snorkeling at pristine reefs.
 The weather is mostly dry in the east, making this a prime time to seek out orangutans in Borneo.
 Find out more below about traveling to Malaysia in May.

 Tourism picks up in certain parts of Malaysia from December; while the east is drenched in rain, the west is quite dry.
 This is an excellent time of year for a beach vacation or to explore the cultural and historical attractions of Penang, Melaka, and the capital, Kuala Lumpur.
 Read on for more tips on where and what to do in Malaysia in December.